update: December 22, 2021 (scroll down)

 What became of it, and it's still very relevant for the present day, is a collection of books/writings, put together long ago by some shady religious (or not so) figures, who left out many other writings that we aren't even supposed to know about.
-They killed their opponents and granted a Godly authority to their interpretations and to their self made Biblical canon, defining everything else as sin and delusion.
-It's the unacceptable early history of the Bible, and Christianity in a broader sense.
+They killed their opponents and granted a devine authority to their interpretations and to their self made Biblical canon, defining everything else as sin and delusion.
+It's the unacceptable early history of the Bible, and of Christianity in a broader sense.

 October 4, 2021

 It's important to understand that the initial Christian theology precedes the collection of writings collected in the New Testament.
-So, it's not the New Testament of the Bible which defined the theology, but the theology which defined the New Testament.
+So, it's not the New Testament which defined the theology, but the theology which defined the New Testament.
 Of course, after its installation the further development of the Christian theology was based on the Bible, but the inception shows us a different picture, one that justifies suspicion.
-A group of people selected the writings, brought them together, edited it where necessary to better match their beliefs and to create a coherent story (as coherent as possible), and then labelled it the Word of God.
-The ordinairy man was not entitled nor qualified to oppose or criticize; he just had to accept this Word of God.
+A group of people selected the writings, brought them together, edited it where necessary, to better match their beliefs and to create a coherent story (as coherent as possible), and then labelled it as the Word of God.
+The ordinairy man was entitled nor qualified to oppose or criticize; he just had to accept this Word of God.